What is Surface Pattern Design?

 surface design plates

-Fox Forest and Hare Hop plates
+Fox Forest and Hare Hop - ceramic tableware design

 My approach to pattern design